 - It is an umbrella specie and so it leads to habitat conservation

 - Eco-tourism has benefitted native communities.

-- Kaziranga has the highest density of tigers.
+- Corbett Tiger Reserve in Uttarakhand has the highest number of tigers

 Tiger Task Force